xrcyz/Shader-Documentation/Docs/Log.md

 # Example 2

-A vertex shader tells the rest of the pipeline where on screen each vertex of a mesh should be positioned<sup>[*](https://www.amazon.com/Practical-Shader-Development-Fragment-Developers/dp/1484244567)</sup>.
-It can also output user-defined values for use in the fragment shader.
+A vertex shader tells the rest of the pipeline where on screen each vertex of a mesh should be positioned.
+It can also output user-defined inputs to the fragment shader.

-Shaders communicate with fixed-function OpenGL pipeline stages and other shader executables through built-in input and output variables.
-Redeclare matching subsets of these variables and blocks to establish matching interfaces when using multiple programs<sup>[*](https://www.khronos.org/files/opengl42-quick-reference-card.pdf)</sup>.

 When rendering, OpenGL pulls vertex data from arrays stored in buffer objects.
-The line `layout(location = 0) in vec3 position;` reads the data at the attribute index `layout = 0`, casts it to a `vec3`, and gives it the name `position`<sup>[*](https://nicolbolas.github.io/oldtut/Basics/Tut01%20Following%20the%20Data.html)</sup>.
-This index gets set somewhere CPU-side with `glVertexAttribPointer()`<sup>[*](https://github.com/processing/processing/tree/master/core/src/processing/opengl)</sup>.
+The line `layout(location = 0) in vec3 position;` reads the data at the attribute index `location = 0`, casts it to a `vec3`, and gives it the name `position`.
+This index gets set [somewhere](https://github.com/processing/processing/tree/master/core/src/processing/opengl) CPU-side with `glVertexAttribPointer().

 ```
 //use OpenGL version 4.1